ricsanfre/pi-cluster/README.md

 ## Cluster architecture and hardware

-Home lab architecture, showed in the picture below, consist of a Kubernetes cluster of 5 nodes (1 master and 4 workers) and a firewall, built with another Raspberry PI, to isolate cluster network from your home network.
+Home lab architecture, showed in the picture below, consist of a Kubernetes cluster of ARM (Rasbperry PI) and x86 (HP elitedesk 800 G3 mini PCs) nodes and a firewall, built with another Raspberry PI, to isolate cluster network from your home network.

 <p align="center">